sanjuthomas/kafka-connect-marklogic/README.md

 # Overview

-Kafka Connect MarkLogic is a sink only connector to pull messages from Kafka to store in MarkLogic as JSON documents.
-Consider using Kafka MarkLogic Sync Connector for the following usecases.
+Kafka Connect MarkLogic is a sink-only connector that pulls messages from Kafka and stores them in MarkLogic as JSON documents.
+Consider using the Kafka MarkLogic Sync Connector for the following use cases.

-1. Near realtime ingestion requirements.
+1. Near real-time ingestion requirements.
 2. Regulate the traffic towards MarkLogic.
 3. Requirement to maintain the order of the messages.
 4. A Kafka ecosystem exists.
 5. Replay messages using an offset.

-## High Level Architecture Diagram
+## High-Level Architecture Diagram

 ![Kafka Connect MarkLogic](KafkaConnectMarkLogic.png)